Senandung

-Senandung ("Humming") is an Indonesian musical television series produced independently for Indosiar.
+Senandung ("Humming") is a 2000 Indonesian musical television series produced by and aired on Indosiar.
 Directed by Bobby Sandy, the series stars Devi Permatasari and El Manik in their lead roles.
-The series officially premiered on 19 August 2000 on the network.

 Premise

 The story of successful husband-and-wife team Hermawan Soedarsono and Yusnita.
 Yusnita founded the company that has gone international, while Hermawan, an operatic star turned vocal coach, felt worse with his idealism as a sole artist.